: Wallowa Lake by Leon Werdinger

 Southern Oregon

 Fish and float amidst old-growth forest at the base of Mt.
 McLoughlin at Fish Lake.
-Motor boats are limited to a 10 mph speed limit, making this lake a tranquil refuge in the Southern Cascades and a must-visit for avid lake fishers.
+Motorboats are limited to a 10-mph speed limit, making this lake a tranquil refuge in the Southern Cascades and a must-visit for avid lake fishers.
 Filled with rainbow, eastern brook and tiger trout, and chinook salmon, Fish Lake offers some of the best fishing in the area.
-Paired with nearby campgroundsresort lodging with cabins and RV hook-up sites, year-round activities and extensive hiking trails, this is a popular summertime hang and worth a midweek trip to avoid the crowds.
-Those seeking a more solitudinous retreat should visit the harder-to-reach Summit Lake, which offers primitive campgrounds and crystal-clear sapphire waters.
+You’ll find camping and glamping at Fish Lake Campground, as well as cabins and RV hook-up sites, year-round activities, and extensive hiking trails at Fish Lake Resort.
+Those seeking a more solitary retreat should visit the harder-to-reach Summit Lake, which offers primitive campgrounds and crystal-clear waters.

 Willamette Valley